 - Star Wars: Boba and Jango Fett.
 Though they are wearing what is likely heat-resistant armor.
 Averted by other Mandalorians in the EU, who make use of a skirt-like Kama, which is made out of flame-retardant materials to protect their legs.

-- Averted in Thunderball, which has a real frickin' jetpack.
+- Averted in Thunderball, which has a real frickin' jetpack, with the nozzles well clear of the body.
 (Though the sound effect was changed because Reality Is Unrealistic).

 - Subverted in the Marvel novel Codename: Wolverine.
 S.H.I.E.L.D. is testing just such a jetpack, with the S.H.I.E.L.D. agents wearing a special heat-resistant bodysuit when using it, though tests are brief so far since the reliability is questionable.
 Wolverine dons the pack so he and Mystique can make their escape (with him sans suit), and gets to put his healing factor to yet another very painful test.